Psychological Sciences Faculty

 Agnew, C. R. & VanderDrift, L. E. (in press).
 Relationship maintenance and dissolution.
 In M. Mikulincer & P. R. Shaver (Eds.), APA Handbook of Personality and Social Psychology, Vol. 3.
 Interpersonal Relations.
 Washington DC: APA.

 Hoffman, A. M., Agnew, C. R., VanderDrift, L. E., & Kulzick, R. J. (in press).
 Norms, diplomatic alternatives and the social psychology of war support.
 Journal of Conflict Resolution.

 Tan, K., Agnew, C. R., VanderDrift, L. E., & Harvey, S. M. (in press).
 Committed to us: Predicting relationship closeness following non-marital romantic relationship breakup.
 Journal of Social and Personal Relationships.

 VanderDrift, L. E., & Agnew, C. R. (in press).
 Relational consequences of personal goal pursuits.
 Journal of Personality and Social Psychology.

 VanderDrift, L. E., Agnew, C. R., & Wilson, J. E. (in press).
 Spanish version of the Investment Model Scale.
 Personal Relationships.

-Agnew, C. R. (Ed.) (in preparation).
+Agnew, C. R. (Ed.) (in press).
 Social influences on close relationships: Beyond the dyad.
 Cambridge, UK: Cambridge University Press.